mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 //type DeepArray = (number | DeepArray)[]
 ```

-Another aspect of lazy types is that the type name are inferred from the function name.
+Another aspect of lazy types is that the type name is inferred from the function name.

 ```ts showLineNumbers
 const User = () =>